Viewpoints: School league tables

 Parents should remember league tables are simply one of a number of tools to help them select the right school for their child.
 It's much more important to visit the school with your child and see if they will be happy there.

-- General secretary of the National Association of Head Teachers
+Russell Hobby, National Association of Head Teachers

 While transparency can be uncomfortable, it is hard to argue against it in principle.